Ryzeson/Running-App/README.md

 ## What I learned
 At every step of this project, I felt like I was learning something new.
 This was my first full-scale Node.js application that I built, and my first time setting up a devops pipeline from scratch, so both of these were full of great learning experiences.
-To keep track of everything that I leanred, I created this detailed list of project highlights, how they work, and what I learned from them.
+To keep track of everything that I leanred, I created `project_summary.md`, a detailed list of project highlights, how they work, and what I learned from them, and acknowledgements.

 ## How to use this project
 Please feel free to reference, use, and/or adapt any or all parts of this repository in any way you wish.
 You can also reach out to me for any questions, comments, or feedback!